KathiraveluLab/DREAMS/README.md

 # DREAMS
-Digitization for Recovery: Exploring Arts with Mining for Societal wellbeing
+Digitization for Recovery: Exploring Arts with Mining for Societal well-being.